- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious crime.

 - You should avoid all protests and demonstrations as they may turn violent.

-- Ferries have been known to be overloaded or unseaworthy.
-There have been incidents leading to mass causalities in 2011 and 2012.
+- Ferries have been known to be overloaded or unseaworthy with two major incidents in recent years leading to mass causalities.

 - Australia has a Consulate in Tanzania, headed by an Honorary Consul.
 The consulate in Dar es Salaam can provide basic consular assistance to Australians in Tanzania.
 The Australian High Commission in Kenya can also assist Australians and provide full consular assistance.